Italian Salad Dressing

 3/4 cup canola oil

 Place ingredients, in order listed, in a narrow container designed for a stick blender.
-With a knife reach down and nudge the dollop of mustard towards the center.
 Lower the blender's blade to the bottom of the container positioning it over the mustard.
 Turn on the blender and keep the blade fixed to the bottom, moving it in a circular motion, while emulsion starts creeping up the sides.
 When the emulsion stops creeping up the sides slowly raise the blender while continuing to move it in a circular motion to incorporate new material.
 When done transfer the dressing to a salad dressing shaker and refrigerate.

-Olive oil, any type of olive oil, contains particles that will break up when subjected to the sharp blades of a blender.
+Olive oil, even pure olive oil intended for cooking, contains particles that will break up when subjected to the sharp blades of a blender.
 This produces a bitter taste so olive oil is best avoided for this recipe.

 The following summarizes the carbohydrate and fat content for 1 tbsp of salad dressing in grams.